-Queer aims at subverting genders, and therefore the whole of society, the basis of which - we are told - would be shaken by gender collapse.
-This movement appears in response to the integration and institutionalization of gay and lesbian movements.
-Gays' struggles have had a revolutionary character, so long as they have not been integrated into the capital, precisely as an identity.

-Its limitations lie in the personal nature of the change, which capital can easily make do with37 (besides, queer theory ignores class relations).
+Queer aims at subverting genders, and therefore the whole of society, the basis of which we are told - would be shaken by gender collapse.
+This movement appears in response the integration and institutionalization to and lesbian of movements.
+Gavs' gay struggles have had a revolutionary character, so long as they have not been integrated into the capital, precisely as an identity.
+Its limitations lie in the personal nature of the change, which capital can easily make do with (besides, queer theory ignores class relations).
 Dissent is contained in social relations, so it does not break with present society.
 Queer is interesting in that it constitutes an experiment (although inevitably a limited one) since it takes place within this society).
-Queer theories show that today we can think of the abolition of genders.
+Queer theoriesshowthat today we can think of the abolition of genders.
 But in terms of practice, prospects or strategy, it sums up all the shortcomings we have pointed out regarding deconstruction.